SouthbankSoftware/proofable/node_sdk/README.md

 # [Proofable Node SDK](https://github.com/SouthbankSoftware/proofable/tree/master/node_sdk)

-Proofable Node SDK provides a set of basic promise-based APIs as well as more advanced callback and stream based APIs.
+[Proofable Node SDK](https://github.com/SouthbankSoftware/proofable/tree/master/node_sdk) provides a set of basic promise-based APIs as well as more advanced callback and stream based APIs.
 The promise-based APIs are convenient to be consumed in most use cases when dealing with the API Service in [Proofable Framework](https://www.proofable.io/), while the callback and stream based APIs support more advanced features such as canceling and per-call gRPC options.

 ## Example

-This is a hello world example written in [TypeScript](https://www.typescriptlang.org/) that demonstrates how to:
+This is a hello world example written in TypeScript that demonstrates how to:

+- create a gRPC client

 - prove a bunch of key-values to Ethereum Testnet within a minute